dormi/shopify_app/docs/shopify_app/sessions.md

 #### Re-fetching an access token when API returns Unauthorized

-When using `ShopifyApp::EnsureHasSession` and the `new_embedded_auth_strategy` configuration, any **unhandled** Unauthorized `ShopifyAPI::Errors::HttpResponseError` will cause the app to perform token exchange to fetch a new access token from Shopify and the action to be retried once.
+When using `ShopifyApp::EnsureHasSession` and the `new_embedded_auth_strategy` configuration, any **unhandled** Unauthorized `ShopifyAPI::Errors::HttpResponseError` will cause the app to perform token exchange to fetch a new access token from Shopify and the action to be executed again.
+This will update and store the new access token to the current session.

 ```ruby
 class MyController < ApplicationController